mailcow/mailcow-dockerized-docs/docs/u_e-dovecot-expunge.md

 ```

 If it failed it will say so and give you the output of the doveadm in the log to make it easy on you to debug.

+In case you want to add more jobs, ensure you change the "dovecot-expunge-trash" part after "ofelia.job-exec." to something else, it defines the name of the job.
+Syntax of the labels you find at [mcuadros/ofelia](https://github.com/mcuadros/ofelia).